city41/ereader-solitaire/README.md

 I wrote this using [asz80](https://shop-pdp.net/ashtml/asz80.htm) which is a very old, but pretty good, z80 assembler.
 It's main gotcha is it doesn't directly produce a binary.
 If you look in the Makefile, you will see asm->bin is several steps.

 You can get asz80 binaries here: https://shop-pdp.net/ashtml/asxget.php

+## Japanese support

+Solitaire runs as-is on the Japanese E-Reader+.
+It has no text, and is completely compatible.

+To build for Japanese: `make REGION=2 raws` or `make REGION=2 bmps`. `REGION=2` is not needed when building the sav file, as no region checking is done with sav files.

+To run it in mGBA on the Japanese ereader ROM, `make runsavjpn`.
+With the sav file approach, there is no region checking.
+It will appear garbeled in the ereader menu, but other than that work just fine.
+You need to have the Japanese ereader ROM where the Makefile expects it.
+Check the Makefile for details.